The Dangerous Illusion of DIY Branding

 Think of working with a marketer as an investment in yourself, the same way you invest in coaching, demos, or better equipment.
 Each of these choices strengthens your presence and positions you to be seen and heard more clearly.
 Branding is no different.
 Done well, it builds trust before you even step into a session or send out an audition.
 It positions you as a solution, not just another hopeful talent.

 When I look back at the best branding partnerships I’ve seen, what stands out isn’t just the logos or the websites.
-It’s the sense of relief that comes over the actor once the brand is in place.
+It’s the sense of relief that comes over the client once the brand is in place, thriving and measurable.
 They no longer feel the burden of trying to “get it right” on their own.
 They can get back to doing the work they love, knowing that their brand is speaking on their behalf with strength and clarity.

 Rudy Gaskins is the CEO and co-founder of the Society of Voice Arts and Sciences (SOVAS), a nonprofit organization dedicated to supporting the global community of voice actors and the professionals who contribute to the voice acting industry.
 I have co-created That’s Voiceover!™ Career Expo and the Voice Arts® Awards .
 Rudy is an Emmy Award-winning TV producer and documentary filmmaker, with a career spanning PBS, ABC News, NBC Sports, Court TV, and Food Network.
 His natural talent for advertising led him to become Vice President of Creative Services at Court TV, after which he founded Push Creative Advertising, offering branding services for major global brands such as American Express, Lexus, NBC Sports, Delta Air Lines, Costco, Food Network, BET, and TV One.
 He has received numerous awards across the media spectrum, including multiple Telly and Promax awards.
 Under his leadership, SOVAS has been honored with Special Congressional Recognition from the United States Congress, a Certificate of Merit from the New York State Assembly, a City Council Citation from The Council of the City of New York, and the prestigious Barry Cronin Award from the American Council of the Blind for Audio Decription Talent Promotion.